You are here

 HIV and AIDS

-HIV is found in semen, blood, breast milk, vaginal and anal fluids.
-Most people get HIV by having unprotected vaginal (frontal) or anal sex with someone who has HIV.
-In some cases, HIV may be passed during unprotected oral sex.
+HIV is found in semen, blood, breast milk/ chest milk, vaginal/ internal gential fluid, and anal fluids.
+Most people get HIV by having unprotected penetrative sex with someone who has HIV.
+In rare cases, HIV may be passed during unprotected oral sex.

 HIV can be passed when sharing drug equipment, such as syringes, with someone who has HIV.
-It can also be passed from a mother to her baby during pregnancy, birth, or during breast-feeding.
+It can also be passed from a pregnant person to their baby during pregnancy, birth, or breast-feeding/ chest-feeding.
 Medications can be taken during pregnancy to prevent the virus from passing to the baby.

 HIV does not live for long outside the body.
 It cannot be spread by casual contact such as kissing or sharing drinking glasses with someone who has HIV.